-Golden Nugget PA is also going to open its virtual doors in Pennsylvania soon.
-The company, which mostly pioneered live dealer games in the US, will almost certainly make live dealer a part of its portfolio.
+If and when Golden Nugget PA opens its virtual doors in Pennsylvania, could also join in.
+Golden Nugget Online Gaming (GNOG), which mostly pioneered live dealer games in the US, will almost certainly make live dealer a part of its portfolio.

 As you can see, there are plenty of options for playing live dealer games in Pennsylvania.
 Even if you’re not completely sold on the idea but you like to play table games, you may want to give them a try.
 They can add some variety and spice to your typical game selections.

 Don’t forget that you can interact with both dealers and players when you play live dealer games, too.
 There’s no reason that you can’t feel like you’re at the casino, even if you’re still in bed.